lxvxl/load-balance/README.md

 #### 4. Plot
 You can either run experiment following the previous steps.

-But as each experiment may take several hours, you can download result from the below link and save them to the `./mix/output` folder (** we recommand this way**):
+But as each experiment may take several hours, you can download result from the below link and save them to the `./mix/output` folder ():

 [results of CAVER](https://cloud.tsinghua.edu.cn/d/b55b00eb0ac240db983b/)